olgarojasv2/Web-Scraping-/README.md

 # How to scrape the Web using Python?
-A case study of Goodreads &amp; the Rijksmuseum
+A case study of the Rijksmuseum

-## Goodreads & Rijksmuseum Corpus
+## Rijksmuseum Corpus

-### Goodreads
-Goodreads corpus consists of my personal reading list in Goodreads.
-The aim of this corpus was to investigate how our own data in Goodreads was presented and how much of our data was collected.
-Therefore for this main reason, I have decided not to clean the data given by Goodreads.
-This corpus is essentially text.

 ### Rijksmuseum
 The Rijksmuseum corpus consists of a list of six paintings belonging to the Rijksmuseum portrait collection.
 The corpus consists of paintings and text.